uonyx/kvr/README.md

 	* Values are 16/32 bytes on 32/64-bit systems
 	* Keys are reference-counted (if created within the same context)
 	* Values are dynamically created.
 (All your heap are belong to us)
-- Self-contained and cross-platform
-	* Uses some STL (and TR1 for C++03 compilers because unordered_map)

 ### Compatibiity
 Requires C++03 (TR1) or beyond.
 So far tested on: